Hackney Central: Tudor village

 Little remains of early Hackney, except the Tudor St Augustine's Tower, which survives as Hackney's oldest building.
 The churchyard, Hackney Brook, and the surrounding villages prevented Hackney's expansion, and by 1605 the village had a lower rateable value than the other divisions of the parish.
-In Tudor times there were a number of fine houses along Church Street, but many Tudor courtiers lived in nearby Homerton.
+In Tudor times there were a number of fine houses along Church Street (now Mare Street), but many Tudor courtiers lived in nearby Homerton.
 On the site of Brooke House college, in Clopton was sited one of Henry VIII's palaces, where his daughter Mary took the Oath of Supremacy.
 Her guardian was Henry's Principal Secretary of State Ralph Sadleir, a resident of Bryck Place, Homerton.

 A further cluster of houses existed in medieval times, where Well Street enters Mare Street.
 The Loddiges family founded their extensive plant nursery business on open ground to the north-east of here in the 18th century.